 Types of trips offered: Fly fishing floats on the Snake, Green, and Salt Rivers and wade fishing on numerous backcountry creeks.

 Cost: Average of $750 full-day; $650 half-day (Please inquire as to current pricing at 307-690-1139 or firstname.lastname@example.org.)

 Passionate, Patient Guides

 Fly fishing by nature requires patience and who better to help you learn and/or maintain this necessity than an experienced and patient guide?
 “Patience is key for our guides,” says JB, “especially if you are going to spend eight hours in a boat with somebody you just met.”

 “We have knowledgeable, experienced, mature guides.
 They love what they’re doing.” — Jason Balogh, owner

 There’s no other place Fish the Fly’s enthusiastic guides would rather be then on the river.
 A number of guides came to the outfitter from fly shops around Jackson Hole, learning fly fishing through that experience.
 And all of them, says JB, live and breathe it.

 In addition to adults, kids can be taught the art of fly fishing with Fish the Fly.
 The minimum age to learn is 6 years old.

-Fish the Fly will pick up and drop off clients at lodges all around the valley.
-Trips cost $575 for a full day (which includes lunch) and $450 for half day.
-Fishing gear, flies and leaders are included.
+Fish the Fly will pick up and drop off clients at lodges in the town of Jackson.
+Trips cost $750 for a full day (which includes lunch) and $650 for half day.
+All fishing gear, flies and leaders are also included.
 Show up with a fishing license and you're off to the river!